jhutar/kafka-e2e-perf-test/README.md

                         What is the leader port?
   --leader-expect-offers LEADER_EXPECT_OFFERS
                         How many offers should we expect (how many folowers)?
+  --follower-offer-capacity FOLLOWER_OFFER_CAPACITY
+                        How many producers/consumers can this follower handle?
+                        Defaults to number of CPUs.
   --kafka-bootstrap-host KAFKA_BOOTSTRAP_HOST
                         What Kafka bootstrap server to connect to?
   --kafka-bootstrap-port KAFKA_BOOTSTRAP_PORT